AbstractLK/modernscene-web/README.md

-  # www.modernscene.lk
+  # Admin Panel Design

-  This is a code bundle for www.modernscene.lk.
-The original project is available at https://www.figma.com/design/rCLp6VP7glHYQav1rQPJkZ/www.modernscene.lk.
+  This is a code bundle for Admin Panel Design.
+The original project is available at https://www.figma.com/design/vnkPOpMolXqZ3mY8xGjuKb/Admin-Panel-Design.

   ## Running the code